Melanie-Clark/Melanie-Clark/README.md

 ## ❔ **Who Am I** ❔

-With 20 years of experience as a Clinical System Project Lead and Specialist, I’m transitioning into software development, focusing on backend technologies.
+With 20 years of experience as a Clinical System Project Lead and Specialist, I’m excited transitioning into software development, with a focus on backend technologies.

 I've always loved geeking out and learning to code and over the years have dabbled in the likes of Codecademy.
-However, after graduating from the **Code First Girls Software Engineering** nanodegree, in which I earned a Distinction, I took the opportunity to push myself to be creative and to design & develop projects, both personal and group.
+However, after graduating from the **Code First Girls Software Engineering** nanodegree, earning a Distinction, I took the opportunity to push myself to be creative designing & developing projects, both personal and group.

-My background in managing clinical systems projects has evidenced effective problem-solving, SDLC, and the importance of building reliable, user-friendly solutions.
+My background in managing clinical systems projects has evidenced effective problem-solving, solid exposure of the SDLC, and embedded the importance of building reliable, user-friendly solutions.

 ## ⚒️ Toolbox ⚒️